SELARANG BARRACKS CHANGI 1942

-On 17th February 1942 the 14,972 men of the 8th Division that were able to walk were marched 17 miles to Selarang Barracks Changi.
+On 17th February 1942, 14,972 men of 8th Division able to walk were marched 17 miles to Selarang Barracks Changi.
 The Barracks was situated on the north-eastern tip of Singapore on Changi Peninsula, within Changi Cantonment.
-The Selerang Barracks were constructed between 1936-1938 by the British Army.
+The Selarang Barracks were constructed between 1936-1938 by the British Army.
 This military establishment consisted of Roberts (Royal Artillery), Kitchener (Royal Engineers) as well as Birdwood, Selarang, Wavell and Teloh Paku Camps.
 In addition there were two barracks blocks (India Barracks) to accommodate the Punjabis of AA Regiment, and a number of wooden huts.

 The Changi Cantonment was a small city with a hospital, gaol, cinemas, sporting facilities, married quarters, school and all amenities required by the officers and enlisted ranks and their families within Changi and its environs.
 The seven three storied concrete buildings of Selarang where the AIF would be billeted had been the former home of 2nd Battalion Gordon Highlanders.
 The AIF area was situated on 140 acres of rising ground that was grassed and dotted with palms and trees.
 The buildings were roughly quadrilateral without 800 yards between two sides and 1,100 yards between the other two.

 Following the move to Selarang, the 2/10th and 2/13th Australian General Hospitals combined to form the Australian General Hospital (A.G.H.) which was established from early March 1942 in two of the buildings at Roberts Barracks.
 Like Selarang, the barracks consisted of a number of 3 storied concrete buildings that like most of other buildings.

 Almost every building at Changi had suffered some degree of bomb damage.